 This is a response to an argument made for God’s existence by the YouTuber mytruepower2.
 In a video called Is There Real Proof That God Exists?, he makes eight arguments for the existence of God.
 I initially addressed all eight argument in a single post called Is There Real Proof That God Exists?.
-This page is a slightly edited transcript of my video response to this argument, along with the video and a sharable meme.
+This page is a slightly edited transcript of my video response to this argument, along with the video.

 Why is There Something Instead of Nothing?